Soumya Sarkar: 2015–2019

-2020-present
+2020-2024

 In February–March 2020, Sarkar did not feature in the Test and ODI series when Zimbabwe toured Bangladesh due to his marriage.
 But he was included in the two-match T20I series.
 In the first T20I, he scored 62 off 32 balls, his highest individual score in T20I (as of 22 May 2021), helping Bangladesh to win the match by 48 runs.

 He was named in the T20I squad played against Zimbabwe in July 2021.
 In the first T20I, he scored his 1000th T20I runs, becoming only fifth Bangladeshi batsman to score 1000 T20I runs and scoring 50 runs off 45 helped Bangladesh for a comprehensive eight-wicket victory.
 Though he failed with bat in the second match, but in the third match he took two wickets conceding 19 runs in 3 overs and scored his career-best 68 off 49 balls, helping Bangladesh to chase a mammoth target of 193 and winning the series by 2–1 margin.
 He became the Player of the series for his all-round performance, scoring 126 runs at an average of 42 and picking up 3 wickets.

 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.
+He was also selected to play in the 2022 ICC Men's T20 World Cup.

+In December 2023, he was named in Bangladesh's squad for the white-ball tour to New Zealand.
+During the second ODI, he scored 169 runs, the highest individual score by a Bangladeshi batter away from home in ODIs.
+With this, he also recorded the highest individual score by an Asian batter in New Zealand in ODIs.

+On 15 April 2024, during the second ODI against Sri Lanka, he became the fastest Bangladeshi batter to score 2,000 runs, in ODIs, in terms of innings (64).

+In May 2024, he was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.

+Global Super League 2024

+In November 2024, Sarkar was named in Rangpur Riders squad for the inaugural Global Super League tournament.
+Rangpur Riders beat Victoria in the final by 56 runs, becoming the first Champion of GSL.
+In the final against Victoria, he scored unbeaten 86 which is the tournament’s highest individual score.
+For this, he won the Player Of The Match award.
+He was also the highest scorer of the tournament with 188 runs.

+2025-2026

+In January 2025, he was named in Bangladesh squad for the 2025 ICC Champions Trophy.